Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Rottenführer Emil Hantl (3 ½yrs Imprisonment)

-SS Hauptscharführer Friedrich Harder (Fate Unknown)
+SS Hauptscharführer Friedrich Harder (Died February 3, 1944 in Auschwitz)

 SS Hauptsturmführer Erwin von Helmersen (Executed by the Poles)